Free Parenting Lectures

 In addition to instructing her Enrichment Classes and teaching children to love books through her Early Bird Reading Programs, Cathy Cummins is on a mission to help inspire and educate parents in the community by presenting free parenting lectures, which focus on timely and popular topics by authors in the education field.

-Due to the ongoing pandemic, the 2020-21 Parenting Lectures have been postponed.
+Due to the ongoing pandemic, the Parenting Lectures have been postponed.
+We will update the community as soon as we are able to resume this program.

 PAST LECTURES INCLUDED: